GIST-DSLab/ARC_Prompt/Productivity/README.md

 For precise evaluation, we propose a new experiment: _Given an ARC task and a basic rule shared with similar ARC tasks, can LLMs generate valid examples of the given task?_
 If LLMs can understand a relationship between the given ARC task and the abstract rule, they should be able to infer specific rules for the given task and generate new valid examples.
 Through this, we want to see if LLMs can imitate human thinking productivity.

-1. Guessing input data by some characteristics in ARC Problem
-2. Augmentation Process

 ![overall_process_productivity_page-0001](https://github.com/GIST-DSLab/ARC_Prompt/assets/22788924/d4cefef0-b6df-4141-8751-6893ebf8bea4)